 For those of you that want a little Disney magic without stepping into the parks, you might consider the family-friendly New Year's celebration at Disney's Paradise Pier Hotel.
 The event includes characters, as well as a New Year's Eve buffet at the PCH Grill.
 The buffet is usually served from 5 p.m. to 10 p.m.
 The New Year’s Character Celebration usually takes place in the Pacific Ballroom from 6 p.m. to 12:30 a.m., with countdowns at 9 p.m. and midnight.
 Napa Rose has a family-friendly early dinner from 5 p.m. to 6:30 p.m.
 A later dinner without the kids begins at 8:15 p.m., followed by a gala that will keep you dancing until 1 a.m.
 Call 714-718-DINE for reservations or visit Disneyland.com/dining.

 7. Visit early on New Year's Day.

 If you have more energy, come back early on the morning of New Year's Day.
 The park is usually quiet in the morning on Jan.
-1 while all the late-night partiers sleep in.
+1 while all of the late-night partiers sleep in.
 Take advantage of short to nonexistent ride lines.
 Catch the rides you missed the night before and make the most of the morning.
 Then, take a nice frog nap on your lily pad in the afternoon.
 The parks open at 9:00 a.m. on New Year's Day 2020, with no Extra Magic Hour or Magic Morning.

 No matter whether you decide to celebrate New Year's Eve at Disneyland Park or California Adventure, be sure to check the Entertainment Schedule in advance (even up to that same week for last-minute additions).
 You can also check the Disneyland mobile app inside the park to find entertainment and possible surprises.
 That way, you won’t miss anything, including a potential surprise snow flurry or exciting live entertainment.